DataDog/dd-sdk-reactnative/packages/core/README.md

     true, // track XHR Resources
     true // track Errors
 )
-// Optional: Select your Datadog website (one of "US", "EU" or "GOV") config.site = "US"
+// Optional: Select your Datadog website (one of "US1", "US3", "US5", EU1" or "US1_FED"), "US1" by default
+config.site = "US1"
 // Optional: enable or disable native crash reports config.nativeCrashReportEnabled = true
 // Optional: sample RUM sessions (here, 80% of session will be sent to Datadog.
 Default = 100%)